-I do not understand at all
+I Do Not Understand at All

 Local government funding is heavily reliant on sales tax, gas tax, property tax and fees.
 As a percentage of income, lower-income and middle-income families spend more money on sales tax, gas tax, property tax and fees than upper income families do.

-Because moderate income families spend more of their income on these localized taxes, that’s how “The bottom 20%, those making less than $18,700 a year, pay 12.7% of their income in state and local taxes.
-The top 1% of income earners in Florida pay only 2.3% of their income in state and local taxes.”
+Because moderate income families spend more of their income on these localized taxes, that’s how “The bottom 20 percent, those making less than $18,700 a year, pay 12.7 percent of their income in state and local taxes.
+The top 1 percent of income earners in Florida pay only 2.3 percent of their income in state and local taxes.”

 K. added in her note to me, “I believe the courts will work with anyone as long as the person holds up their agreement.”
 K., we all would want to think so.